vilakazibuyisiwe2-ops/fab-tool-reviews/_posts/2026-09-24-round-to-round-pipe.md

 ---

 Round to round pipe fabrication drawing trips up a lot of apprentices — not because the geometry is hard, but because it's easy to lose your place halfway through.
 My lecturer taught us round to round properly.
 I kept failing it because I would forget the first step and start drawing pipes from the edge of the paper.

 If you have ADHD forgetfulness like me, you need a hook.
-My hook was: CENTER LINE FIRST.

-My lecturer taught us round to round properly.
-I kept failing it because I would forget the first step and start drawing pipes from the edge of the paper.

-If you have ADHD forgetfulness like me, you need a hook.
 My hook was: **CENTER LINE FIRST.**

-### First Things First...
+## First Things First...
 Draw a CENTER LINE Right Through the Page and Work From the Center

 Don't start from the side.
 Start from the middle.